ThiagoServulo/Minesweeper/README.md

 * If you discover all the fields that didn't have mines, congratulations you've won the game.

 ## Hints
-* **Mark the mines:** If you suspect that a square contains a mine, click on the flag and mark it.
+* **Mark the mines:** If you suspect that a square contains a mine, click on the flag and mark it or click using the right mouse button.

 * **Study the patterns:** If three squares in a row display the numbers 2, 3, and 2, there are probably three mines lined up next to those numbers.
 If a square shows the number 8, all squares surrounding it are mined.